-FRCs are expanded and remodeled in DLBCL

-To reveal the stromal landscape within DLBCL TMEs, we performed high-dimensional imaging mass cytometry (IMC) analysis of a tissue microarray (TMA) containing 53 patient LNs (2 core areas per biopsy) (Supplemental Table 1) (29), with non-malignant rLNs acting as controls.
-The application of a stroma identification pipeline (Supplemental Figure 1A and Supplemental Table 2) delineated the three major LN populations defined by the expression of podoplanin (PDPN) and endothelial cell marker CD31 (30, 31): FRCs (PDPN+ CD31-), lymphatic endothelial cells (LECs: PDPN+ CD31+) and blood endothelial cells (BECs: PDPN- CD31+).
-Interestingly, we observed a significant increase of these stromal populations in DLBCL compared to rLNs, with FRCs occupying the largest LN area, irrespective of the DLBCL COO (Figure 1, A-C and Supplemental Figure 1B).
-IMC images revealed the highly ordered compartmentalization of B cells within germinal centers (GCs), adjacent to the T cell zone of rLNs containing an intricate and interconnected FRC network, a hallmark feature of secondary lymphoid organs (Figure 1A).
-In stark contrast, DLBCL biopsies showed loss of B/T cell zone compartmentalization and a LN structure that was effaced by CD20+ tumor B cells (Figure 1B).
+FRCs are expanded and remodeled in DLBCL.
+To reveal the stromal landscape within DLBCL TMEs, we performed high-dimensional imaging mass cytometry (IMC) analysis of a tissue microarray (TMA) containing 53 patient LNs (2 core areas per biopsy) (Supplemental Table 1; supplemental material available online with this article; <https://doi.org/10.1172/JCI166070DS1>) (29), with nonmalignant rLNs acting as controls.
+The application of a stroma-identification pipeline (Supplemental Figure 1A and Supplemental Table 2) delineated the 3 major LN populations defined by the expression of podoplanin (PDPN) and endothelial cell marker CD31 (30, 31): FRCs (PDPN+CD31+), lymphatic endothelial cells (LECs: PDPN+CD31+), and blood endothelial cells (BECs: PDPN+CD31+).
+Interestingly, we observed a significant increase of these stromal populations in DLBCL compared with rLNs, with FRCs occupying the largest LN area, irrespective of the DLBCL COO (Figure 1, A-C, and Supplemental Figure 1B).
+IMC images revealed the highly ordered compartmentalization of B cells within GCs, adjacent to the T cell zone of rLNs containing an intricate and interconnected FRC network, a hallmark feature of secondary lymphoid organs (Figure 1A).
+In stark contrast, DLBCL biopsies showed loss of B/T cell zone compartmentalization and an LN structure that was effaced by CD20+ tumor B cells (Figure 1B).